ryzenpay/ownitall/README.md

 please fix any of the errors it throws as they show incomplete documentation

 ## Compile new jar file
-run the command `mvn assembly:single`
+run the command `mvn clean compile assembly:single`
 look for the compiled `.jar` file in `target` directory
 run the compiled with `java -jar target/ownitall-<VERSION>-jar-with-dependencies.jar`